Ne00n/scprimeSync/README.md

 # scprimeSync
-Sync your Node pricing with current listed Price
+Sync your Node pricing with current SCP listed Price